-The 191-acre federally owned Niagara Falls Storage Site (NFSS) includes a 10-acre engineered Interim Waste Containment Structure (IWCS), which contains radioactive residues, contaminated rubble and debris from the demolition of buildings, and contaminated soil from the NFSS and vicinity properties (VPs).
-The site is divided into three operable units (OUs): the IWCS OU applies to all of the material within the IWCS; the Balance of Plant OU, which includes all of the material at the NFSS not in the IWCS (soils, buildings and building foundations, utilities, roads, and roadbeds); and the Groundwater OU refers to groundwater contamination remaining after implementation of the selected remedial action for the IWCS.
+The 191-acre federally owned Niagara Falls Storage Site (NFSS) includes a 10-acre engineered Interim Waste Containment Structure (IWCS), which contains radioactive residues, contaminated rubble and debris from the demolition of buildings, and contaminated soil from the NFSS and NFSS vicinity properties (VPs).
+The site is divided into three operable units (OUs): the IWCS OU applies to all of the material within the IWCS; the Balance of Plant OU includes all of the material at the NFSS not in the IWCS (soils, buildings and building foundations, utilities, roads, and roadbeds) and excludes groundwater; and the Groundwater OU refers to contaminated groundwater.
 The status for the OUs is outlined below.

 Interim Waste Containment Structure Operable Unit

-Based on the extensive data compiled and analyzed over the past 25 years, the IWCS, which was engineered and constructed by the U.S. Department of Energy in the early 1980s, is performing as designed and remains protective of human health and the environment.
+Based on analysis of the extensive data compiled for over 30 years, the IWCS, which was engineered and constructed by the U.S. Department of Energy in the mid-1980s, is performing as designed and remains protective of human health and the environment.

 Balance of Plant Operable Unit and Groundwater Operable Units

-The feasibility study for the Balance of Plant and Groundwater OUs is available at the link provided in the reports section below.
-A fact sheet regarding the feasibility study is available at the link in the fact sheet/FAQs section of this webpage.
+The proposed plan for the NFSS Balance of Plant and Groundwater OUs is available at the link provided in the Reports section below.
+A fact sheet regarding the proposed plan is available at the link in the Fact Sheet/FAQs section below.

-The Corps is responsible for environmental investigations and response at open VPs.
+The Corps is responsible for environmental investigations and response at open NFSS VPs.
 Four parcels, VP-E, E-Prime, H-Prime, and G, are located north of NFSS on a private parcel owned by CWM Chemical Services, LLC.
 These open VPs were impacted by MED/AEC.
 Three of these parcels, VP-E, E-Prime, and G were not accessible for investigation by the DOE.
 The Corps will investigate these VPs once the areas are accessible for investigation and sufficient funding is available.
-The Corps is currently performing a remedial investigation of VP H-Prime, and a site inspection on VP X, which is owned by the Town of Lewiston.
+The Corps is currently preparing a remedial investigation report for VP H-Prime, and performing a site inspection of VP X, which is owned by the Town of Lewiston.